 Tips for using ACTIVATOR® poles

 - ACTIVATOR® poles should not be used in icy or slippery conditions and are not designed for use on stairs.

 - The challenge of carrying a bag while using the poles can be overcome by using a backpack or cross-body bag.

 - It is very important to talk to your doctor or therapist before considering using ACTIVATOR® poles if you are: currently using a cane or walker; have any medical condition which affects your balance, stability, grip strength, vision, depth judgement or co-ordination; or if you are currently recovering from injury or surgery.

 Joint pain in the hands may be a limitation to using ACTIVATOR® poles, particularly for those with significant arthritis in their hands.
 Being mindful of maintaining a loose grip and pressing down with your body, rather than your hands, however, may alleviate pain.
 Listen to your body — poling may not be suitable for you.

 Shintani, M. Evidence-based use of walking poles.
-Talk presented to BC Balance and Dizziness.
+Talk presented to Balance & Dizziness Canada.
 2014.

 Page updated August, 2019.